 Indonesians make allowances for western ways, especially in the main tourist vacation areas, but there are a few things to bear in mind when dealing with people.
 The left hand is considered unclean as it is used to wash after visiting the toilet, so never hand over or receive things with this hand as it will be viewed as offensive.
 Shake hands, right handed of course, when introduced to anyone when both arriving and leaving.

-A person's head is regarded as the seat of the soul and therefore sacred, so to touch somebody on their head will also cause offence.
+A person's head is regarded as the seat of the soul and therefore sacred, so patting your dive guide on their head will also cause offence.
 Similarly, talking to someone with your hands on hips is considered a sign of contempt, anger or aggression.
 It's rude to point with your fingers so rather beckon someone with your palm down - a bit like waving your dog to heel!

 Tipping is not normal practice but is expected for special service.
 Generally if someone goes to extra trouble for you a tip is welcome.

 When bargaining, unless you're sure about the price you want to pay, it's probably best to ask the seller their asking price.
-Your response could be anything from ⅓ to ⅔s of this price.
+Your response could be anything from ? to ?s of this price.
 Don't show too much interest and keep it friendly.
 Be prepared to walk away and quite often you will be called back and offered the price you previously suggested.

 Police corruption is widespread, however the chances are you will not have any dealings with them unless you are "guilty" of a traffic offence.
 You have 2 options - either pay the fine that goes and stays in the policeman's back pocket, or tough it out and run the risk of a very prolonged and arduous session at the local station.
 Show respect for the police and don't take an aggressive approach as it will only make matters worse.